sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_onnx/concepts.rst

 ONNX Concepts
 =============

-ONNX can be compared to a programming language specified in mathematical functions.
+ONNX can be compared to a programming language specialized in mathematical functions.
 It defines all the necessary operations a machine learning model needs to implement its inference function with this langage.
 A linear regression could be represented